 Interns participate in weekly staff meetings with the multidisciplinary counseling staff.
 Staff meetings provide information from the Division of Student Affairs as well as the campus community at large and address and discuss administrative issues as well as provide staff a space to share announcements (e.g., programming, groups, committee reports, etc.) and provide opportunity for collegial support.

-The intake and case disposition meeting is part of our weekly multidisciplinary staff meeting with the entire counseling staff and staff psychiatrist.
-Interns and counseling staff members present intake cases they would like to discuss and/or consult with our staff psychiatrist about as well as intakes needing to be assigned, transferred for treatment at UCS, or referred (e.g., multicultural/diversity considerations, treatment plans, disposition, etc.).
-Interns are expected to utilize the Case Disposition Checklist (see Appendix) when presenting intake cases for discussion, consultation, or referral (within UCS or off-campus).
+Clinical Segment: There is a case disposition component incorporated into our weekly multidisciplinary staff meeting with the entire counseling staff and staff psychiatrist.
+Interns and counseling staff members present intakes needing to be assigned, transferred for treatment at UCS, or referred (e.g., multicultural/diversity considerations, treatment plans, disposition, etc.).
 Clinical issues that impact the center as a whole (e.g., emergency situations on campus that UCS is expected to respond to) may also be discussed in this meeting.

 The case conference is a bi-monthly (2x/month) meeting that serves as a peer consultation group for the entire counseling staff (including interns).
-Counselors and interns are divided into smaller groups of 4-5 to discuss ongoing cases in an effort to receive feedback and suggestions from other counselors in attendance.
-Case conference is intended as a means of: allowing interns to informally present cases to counseling staff; observe counseling staff members present cases informally; exposure to different theoretical orientations, professional interests, and specialization; and providing interns the opportunity to participate in interactive scholarly discussion on relevant clinical topics.
+Counselors and interns are divided into smaller groups to discuss ongoing cases in an effort to receive feedback and suggestions from other counselors in attendance.
+Case conference is intended as a means of allowing interns to 1) informally present cases to counseling staff, 2) observe counseling staff members present cases informally, 3) gain exposure to different theoretical orientations, professional interests, and specialization, and 4) participate in interactive scholarly discussion on relevant clinical topics.

 Peer Review Committee